What does it mean to be a barista?

 Product:

-- Make sure that customers are aware of the products and services the establishment offers.
+• Ensure that customers know the products and services the establishment offers.

-- Develop an appreciation of tea and coffee regions and the many differences between blends and flavor.
+• Develop an appreciation of tea and coffee regions and the many differences between blends and flavors.

-- Expertly prepare both hot blend and cold beverages present on the store’s menu.
+• Expertly prepare hot blends and cold beverages on the store’s menu.

 Service:

-- Great each customer with prompt, personalized, and friendly service.
-Be sure to become familiar with their names, as well as favorite foods and drinks.
+• Great for each customer with prompt, personalized, and friendly service.
+Be sure to become familiar with their names and favorite foods and drinks.

-- Answer phone calls in a friendly, courteous way, which includes, but isn’t limited to, giving store greeting, address directions, and receiving/filling orders by customers.
+• Answer phone calls in a friendly, courteous way, which includes, but isn’t limited to, giving store greetings, address directions, and receiving/filling orders by customers.

 Do you need formal training to work as a barista in the United States?

-Even though there aren’t strict stipulations on barista training for those who wish to join the field, the vast majority of employers will need at least a GED or a high school diploma.
-Although high school students can perform the functions of the job just as well as a high school graduate, the hours aren’t that great for them.
+Even though there aren’t strict stipulations on barista training for those who wish to join the field, most employers will need at least a GED or a high school diploma.
+Although high school students can perform the job functions just as well as graduates, the hours aren’t great.

 If you want to work at one of the better coffee shops in your area, you’ll want to take professional coffee barista training courses first.